tkmagesh/Cisco-Go-Sep-2023/notes.md

 - fixed sized collection of data of the same type
 - memory is allocated and initialized with default values by default
 - can also be initialized with custom values
+### Slice ###
+- varying sized collection of data of the same type
+- Slice is a pointer to an underlying array
+- use "append()" function to append new values